ojsl1/my-dockerized-sd/README.md

-q## Dockerized Stable Diffusion for AMD
+## Dockerized Stable Diffusion for AMD
 - `docker-compose up <directive>`

 Forge uses `config.json` and `ui-config.json` to save settings (note they've been prone to become incompatible with newer forge/gradio versions).